juniasalonso/phoenix-worldskills/wp-content/themes/kadence/readme.txt

 developers of this theme.

 = Changelog =

+== 1.1.49 | 9th October 2023 ==
+* Fix: Issue with image select in customizer.
+* Fix: Issue with gradient control in customizer.

 == 1.1.48 | 18th October 2023 ==
 * Add: Option to use logo icon.